infinum/eightshift-docs/docs/guides/taxonomy.md

 Custom Taxonomy class is located in `Eightshift Libs`.
 To extend it, use `Eightshift_Libs\Custom_Taxonomy\Base_Taxonomy` namespace.
 This is an abstract class.

 ## Example:
-To create custom taxonomy, make a new class `src/custom-taxonomy/class-blog-taxonomy.php`, and extend all methods provides an example.
+To create custom taxonomy, make a new class `src/custom-taxonomy/class-blog-taxonomy.php`, and extend all methods provided in an example.
 Also, don't forget to register the class inside `class-main.php`.

 ```php
 <?php